 A simple action like stepping between the people involved (if it is safe to do so) and asking for the time can be a non-confrontational way of showing your presence and averting their current behaviour.

 You can ask the person who is being harassed if they can come help you with something so that they can escape the situation.

 You could also register your lack of approval for discriminatory or harassing attitudes by leaving the individual or group who are perpetuating them.

 Asking someone else to intervene (Classmates, Instructor, CNC Employee, Security, Police/911)

 You can speak to a classmate, instructor, CNC employee, or campus security and ask them to intervene.
 Depending on the situation, this may be a safer option.
 If it is an emergency, call 911, and if on-campus also notify security.

 After the event, support the person who experienced the sexual misconduct.

-This next set of videos, also created by Ferris State University, provide an example of each of the three types of Bystander Intervention skills in a scenario where a friend says something inappropriate.
+This next video, created as part of the HowWillWeRespond Campaign, provides an example of each of the three types of Bystander Intervention skills in a scenario taking place in a bar.